|

 Credit Reports

 Obtain a credit report on a prospective tenant.
-The credit report is especially important because it will indicate whether a particular person has a history of paying rent or bills late.
+The credit report is especially

 To run a credit check, you will need a release, signed by the prospective